-The Director of Population and Community Health leads the hospital community benefits program as well as the population and community health functions that do not count toward community benefit.
-The department consists of administrative support, supervisor who also writes and manages grants, RN care coordinators, iv.
-Community Benefit Operations
+The Director of Population and Community Health leads the hospital community benefits program as well as the population and community health functions with a direct reporting function to the COO/CMO.
+The department consists of administrative support, supervisor who also writes and manages grants, community health workers, program coordinators, as well as community and clinical health educators.
+Safety net primary care services also fall under this umbrella.